kdgregory/log4j-aws-appenders/docs/client.md

 > Note: only applies when using a "builder" object to create the client, not when using either a constructor or application-provided factory method.

-> Note: in the current implementation, failure to assume a role will result in falling back to the client constructor.

 May be specified as either a simple role name or an ARN.
 If specified as a name, a role with that name must exist in the current account.